-The Nystagmus Network has been involved in nystagmus research for many years.
-Through this involvement we have been able to lead the way in potential treatments for the condition whilst also exploring what actually causes nystagmus.
+The Nystagmus Network has supported nystagmus research for many years and continues to do so.
+Through our collaboration with the leading UK research and clinical teams we are able to lead the way in finding potential treatments for the condition whilst also exploring the causes of nystagmus.

 The Nystagmus Network’s research involvement